papicella/cli-snyk-getting-started/README.md

     introduced by com.h2database:h2@1.4.200
 ```

 Now we see we have 5 H2 library vulnerabilities and 1 license issue.
-Lets go ahead and create a local "**.snyk**" file that will ignore all 5 H2 library vulnerabilities
+Let's go ahead and create a local "**.snyk**" file that will ignore all 5 H2 library vulnerabilities

 - Create a file in the root folder called "**.snyk**" with contents as follows